 How do you get a THC prescription in NZ?

-If you want to try THC oil out for yourself, talk to your doctor or speak with us.
+If you want to try THC oil in NZ as part of your medical treatment, talk to your doctor or speak with us.

 The Medicinal Cannabis Scheme came into effect in NZ in April 2020, making it easier for doctors to prescribe medical cannabis products for patients who need them.